TIrfana/NXP_IMXRT1050-EVKB_FreeRTOS/README.md

 ## Project Description

 Progress : The project is incomplete .
 FreeRTOS is implementable , evkbimxrt1050_freertos_hello_practiceexample (1) is built and run successfully in board.
-Code provided in reporsitory is modified from (1) , it can be built but does not run during debug sessions.
+Code provided in repository is modified from (1) , it can be built but does not run during debug sessions.

 Following is the error encountered.
 ```bash